Pawsey-Internships/pawsey-version-control/_episodes/15-Pawsey-Applications.md

 {: .language-bash}

 ~~~
-Hi bjornXXXXX!
+Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.
 ~~~
 {: .output}